In what context does Memorial University operate?

 Memorial utilizes a combined assurance model to monitor its operations, as explained in this video:

 Each year, hundreds of assurance activities are undertaken across all jurisdictions in which the university operates.
-For more details on the history, role, and function of the university's internal audit process, click here.
+Visit the Office of Internal Audit website for more details on the history, role, and function of the university's internal audit process.

 Programs at Memorial undergo rigorous review to ensure high quality in teaching and learning, research and public engagement.
 External quality assurance and review processes include: